currinjs/CurrinJS/aio/content/guide/setup.md

 ## Appendix: Why develop locally

-<live-example title="QuickStart Seed in Plunker">Live coding</live-example> in the browser is a great way to explore Angular.
+<live-example title="QuickStart Seed in Plunker">Live coding</live-example> in the browser is a great way to explore Currin.

 Links on almost every documentation page open completed samples in the browser.
 You can play with the sample code, share your changes with friends, and download and run the code on your own machine.

-The [QuickStart](guide/quickstart "Angular QuickStart Playground") shows just the `AppComponent` file.
+The [QuickStart](guide/quickstart "Currin QuickStart Playground") shows just the `AppComponent` file.
 It creates the equivalent of `app.module.ts` and `main.ts` internally _for the playground only_.
-so the reader can discover Angular without distraction.
+so the reader can discover Currin without distraction.
 The other samples are based on the QuickStart seed.

 As much fun as this is ...